linuxwacom/libwacom/README.md

 features.
 It provides easy access to information such as "is this a built-in on-screen tablet", "what is the size of this model", etc.

+**libwacom does not make a tablet work.** libwacom is merely a database with a C library wrapper for *information* about a tablet.
+It has no effect on whether that tablet works.

-This functionality is currently used by GUI toolkits (GNOME, KDE, others?) to map built-in tablets to the correct screen.
-SVG layout files are used to describe tablet construction.
+libwacom is currently used by GUI toolkits (GNOME, KDE, others?) to map built-in tablets to the correct screen and by libinput to determine configuration options such as the left-handed settings.
+SVG layout files are used to describe tablet visually.

 # Adding tablet descriptions to libwacom